biosp4rk/mzmr/readme.txt

 1.3.1 - 2020-??-??
   - Fixed bug where selecting "Unchanged" would crash the program
   - Fixed item logic bug involving "Obtain unknown items" option
+  - Fixed extra long config strings in the intro text
+  - Added warning when trying to overwrite the original ROM file

 1.3.0 - 2020-11-24
   - Added option to remove up to 90 items